ThePiromaximus/ThePiromaximus/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
-- Hi!
-I'm Gabriele, a Deep Learning Researcher from Italy

-- I love computer science, technology and everything related to it.
-In particular, I'm really passionate about machine learning and data science.
-I am always excited to learn new things about IT and to work on interesting and challenging projects 💻

-- In my spare time i like reading, playing videogames, walking and travelling ✈️🚶🎮📘
+Hi there!
+I'm Gabriele, a PhD student from Italy.
+I received my M.Sc. in Computer Engineering from the Politecnico di Torino in 2022.
+After more than an year working as a Deep Learning Research Engineer I decided to start a PhD; currently I'm pursuing a PhD in Deep Learning, as a result of a joint collaboration between the Politecnico di Torino and the European Space Agency (ESA), within the Open Space Innovation Platform (OSIP) Framework.
+My main research interests include computer vision, representation learning, remote sensing and much more!

 ## Education
-- Bachelor degree in Computer Engineering at [Università degli studi di Palermo](https://www.unipa.it/)
+- Bachelor degree in Computer Engineering at [Università degli studi di Palermo](https://www.unipa.it/) [2017-2020]
-- Master degree in Computer Engineering at [Politecnico di Torino](https://www.polito.it/)
+- Master degree in Computer Engineering at [Politecnico di Torino](https://www.polito.it/) [2020-2022]
+- Ph.D. in Deep Learning at [Politecnico di Torino](https://www.polito.it/) and [European Space Agency](https://www.esa.int/) [2024-Present]